Dominik Tarczyński

-Dominik Tarczyński (born 27 March 1979) is a Polish politician and journalist, who has served as a Member of the European Parliament (MEP) since 2020 and was a member of the Sejm (MP) from 2015 to 2020.
+Dominik Tarczyński (born 27 March 1979) is a Polish politician who has served as a Member of the European Parliament (MEP) since 2020 and was a member of the Sejm (MP) from 2015 to 2020.

 Early life and career

-Tarczyński was born 27 March 1979 in Lublin, Poland.
+Tarczyński was born on 27 March 1979 in Lublin, Polish People's Republic.

 From 2003 to 2008, he was a community organizer at London's Westminster Cathedral, and hosted a radio broadcast of Christian music.
 He was a lay assistant to one of the British exorcists.
 From January 23, 2009, to February 1, 2010, he was the director of TVP3 Kielce; later, he was employed as the deputy director for operation in the IT and Telecommunications Centre of TVP.

 He also took up journalistic activity in the pages of Gazeta Polska and created documentary films devoted to Christian topics.
 He directed the documentary film Colombia - Testimony to the World, with the participation of the then-president of Colombia, Álvaro Uribe, which received an award at the Sixteenth International Catholic Film and Multimedia Festival in Niepokalanów.
 He was the founder of the Association of Catholics Charismatics.

 Political career

-In 2010, he unsuccessfully ran for the Świętokrzyskie Sejm from the Law and Justice list.
+In 2010, he unsuccessfully ran for the Świętokrzyskie Voivodeship Sejmik from the Law and Justice (PiS) list.
 He then organised the structures of the Poland Is Most Important Association in Kielce, but after a few weeks he left it.
-In 2011, he co-founded Solidarna Polska, which he left at the beginning of April 2014.
-In the same year, on the recommendation of the Right hand of the Republic of Poland, he again ran for the regional council from the PiS list.
-In the parliamentary elections in 2015, he ran for the Sejm as an independent candidate from the eleventh place on the Law and Justice list in the Kielce district.
-He was elected MP for the eighth term of office, receiving 7,475 votes.
+In 2011, he co-founded Sovereign Poland, which he left at the beginning of April 2014.
+In the same year, on the recommendation of the Right Wing of the Republic, he again stood for election to the regional council on the PiS list.
+In the parliamentary elections in 2015, he stood for the Sejm as an independent candidate from the eleventh place on the PiS list in the Kielce district.
+He was elected MEP for the eighth term of office, receiving 7,475 votes.
 After the elections, he became a member of PiS.

 In the 2019 European Parliament elections, he was elected deputy of the ninth term.
-He received an additional mandate in the European Parliament, granted to Poland as part of the distribution of some of the mandates previously filled by United Kingdom.
-However, due to the delay in the Brexit procedure, this mandate was suspended.
+He received an additional mandate in the EU's Parliament, granted to Poland as part of the distribution of some of the mandates previously filled by the United Kingdom.
+However, due to the delay in the procedure, this mandate was suspended.
 In the Polish parliamentary election of the same year, he was again elected to the Sejm, receiving 8,186 votes.
-On February 1, 2020, after Brexit took effect, he was seated as a member of the ninth European Parliament.
+On February 1, 2020, after the UK's exit from the EU took effect, he gained his seat as a member of the ninth European Parliament.

 In the 2024 European Parliament elections, he was again elected to European Parliament for its tenth term, receiving 210,942 votes.